 - Pie Pan: This apple pie recipe is designed to be baked in a deep-dish 9-inch pie pan.
 You need that deep pan to give room for both the apple pie filling and streusel topping.

+Tip #1: Chill the Pie Crust.
 Whether using store-bought or homemade pie dough, be sure it is fully chilled before rolling out the dough.
-This will help ensure your pie crust is flaky and light.
+This will help ensure your pie crust is flaky and light and that it will hold its shape.
+After shaping the pie crust, pop it into the freezer for 15 minutes, or refrigerate it for an hour, which will ensure the crust is thoroughly chilled.

-It is best that your butter is cubed and chilled before preparing your streusel topping.
+Tip #4: Use chilled, cubed butter.
+Your butter should be cubed and chilled before preparing your streusel topping.
 That will ensure that the butter won't immediately melt into the other ingredients, causing the streusel to disappear into the pie.

-- Remove the pie crust from the freezer or the refrigerator and using a slotted spoon, spoon the apple mixture into the pie crust.
+Tip #5: Use a slotted spoon to add apples to the pie crust.
+After chilling the pie crust and preparing the apple pie filling and streusel, spoon the apple mixture into the pie crust using a slotted spoon.
 If there is any excess liquid left in the bowl that the apples released while sitting, discard it.
 Adding it to the pie crust along with the apples could result in a soggy crust.

-- Bake the apple pie until the filling is bubbly, the apples are fork-tender, and the crumb topping is golden brown.
-I highly suggest checking on the pie crust after 35-40 minutes of bake time.
+Tip #7: Watch the pie closely towards the end of the bake time.
+I highly suggest checking on the pie crust after 35-40 minutes of baking time.
 If the crust or crumb begins to brown too quickly cover the pie loosely with foil.

 Serving Suggestions